 How many Wifi points do I need?

-As a general rule, Wifi points work best when they’re no more than 2 rooms away from each other.
+As a general rule, points work best when they’re no more than 2 rooms away from each other.
 For example, if the far end of your house has weak Wi-Fi, don’t put a Wifi point in that exact spot.
 Instead, put it partway in that direction.
 Try to place it in an elevated position like on a shelf.

-Neighbourhood Wi-Fi congestion
+Neighborhood Wi-Fi congestion

 Crowded Wi-Fi areas like apartment buildings can result in crowded Wi-Fi channels and reduced Wi-Fi performance.
-In these environments, the closer you are to a Wifi point, the better your Wi-Fi performance will be.
+In these environments, the closer you are to a point, the better your Wi-Fi performance will be.